 A sustainable and ethical production is not cheap, which is why the true cost of our garments is often as high as the final retail price of fast fashion items.
-In order to keep our retail price at a sustainable level, we choose a markup that is lower than industry standard and skip the middle man.
-The Slow Label is sold exclusively on our website and in pop-ups.
-We do not wholesale our products to retailers.
+In order to keep our retail price at a sustainable level, we choose a markup that is lower than industry standard.

 If fair fashion brands add a lower markup, how come they are that much more expensive?

-In order to answer this question, you have to look at this calculation the other way around: Let’s say a fast fashion brand sells the same raffia bag for only 45€ (incl. tax).
-This would mean the true cost is about €9 (most likely even lower).
+In order to answer this question, you have to look at this calculation: Let’s say a fast fashion brand sells a raffia bag for only 45€ (incl. tax).
+Taking into account that the margins of these companies are usually between 4 and 5 times the production price, it would mean that the true cost is about €9 (most likely even lower).

 However, this is just an example.
 The problem with opaque prices and intricate supply chains is that consumers have no idea how much of their money actually goes to the people producing it.
 Even for fair fashion brands bringing light into the darkness is not always easy, as supply chain structures are still very outdated.
 But good communication and constant improvement are key in making the fashion industry more transparent.
 Read more about our improvement efforts here.